joanperelopez/Modifications-TS-520/README.md

 Two shields are provided for the RF sections of the receiver.
 These should be fitted only after both sections are tested and working correctly.
+Connectors J7 and J12 are used to program ATmega328P microcontrollers.
+Connectors J5 and J6 connect to the IL9341 2.4" display.